Professional-grade quantitative equity research, built on public data, available without a $25,000/year Bloomberg terminal.

 Good quantitative research gated behind institutional paywalls is a market inefficiency.
 Making it free - and well-engineered enough to actually use - is the bet.

-Small team by design
+Lean by design